 Efficiency Potential Studies

-Synapse has participated in numerous cases to investigate and critique efficiency and DSM potential studies.
-We also develop and forecast alternative efficiency potential estimates.
+Synapse has participated in numerous cases to investigate and critique efficiency and demand-side management potential studies.
+We also develop and forecast alternative efficiency potential.
 Our services include:

 - Assessing the types of measures, technologies, market segments, and sectors, and identifying any overlooked savings opportunities